rhampt/balena-health/Blog.md

 ![System](images/System.png)

-**Note**: A helpful website for getting info on the BCM and pin mappings for the Raspberry Pi is [pinout.xyz](https://pinout.xyz/).
+A helpful website for getting info on the BCM and pin mappings for the Raspberry Pi is [pinout.xyz](https://pinout.xyz/).
 All pin names mentioned are for the BCM mappings for the Raspberry Pi 4 as shown in this image:

 ![Pinout](images/RPi_4_Pinout.jpg)